gabskeznit/Spotify-History-Analyzer/data/readme.txt

-Put all the .json files that you downloaded from Spotify in this folder
+Put all the .json files that you downloaded from Spotify here

 Example: \Spotify-History-Analyzer\data\Streaming_History_Audio_*.json